Dr. Larsen SCUBA diving with the marine biology class on Roatan.

-The Luther entomology lab on an Allamakee County hill prairie during the summer of 2013
+The Luther entomology research lab on an Allamakee County hill prairie.

 Dr. Larsen stalking the bearded palm weevil in Belize